BitHigher/csmath/README.md

 csmath
 ======

-mathematics in computer since, mainly in machine learning and data mining
+mathematics in computer science, mainly in machine learning and data mining